arnoldt100/anansi/documentation/source/Classes/MDTaskGroupFactory.cpp.rst

 Operators
 ^^^^^^^^^

-.. function:: TaskGroupFactory& TaskGroupFactory::operator=( TaskGroupFactory const & other)
+.. function:: MDTaskGroupFactory& MDTaskGroupFactory::operator=( MDTaskGroupFactory const & other)

     The assignment operator.

-.. function:: TaskGroupFactory& TaskGroupFactory::operator=( TaskGroupFactory && other)
+.. function:: MDTaskGroupFactory& MDTaskGroupFactory::operator=( MDTaskGroupFactory && other)

     The assignment-move operator.